Garux/netradiant-custom/contrib/bobtoolz/txt/readme.txt

 Readme.txt		--- This file.
 Changelog.txt		--- Version information.
-bobToolz.dll		--- The plugin itsself.
+bobToolz.dll		--- The plugin itself.
 bt/*.txt		--- A few text files required by the plugin.